zeezki/Rockbuster-Stealth-Data-Analysis/README.md

 # Rockbuster-Stealth-Data-Analysis

-This repository includes SQL queries which Rockbuster used to create a strategy for launching their new online video streaming service.
+This repository includes SQL queries that Rockbuster used to create a strategy for launching their new online video streaming service.

 Rockbuster Stealth LLC is a fictional movie rental company that used to have stores around the world.